vijumathew/playbot/README.md

 - `app:create` - Creates an entry for a new app on Google Play
 - `app:update` - Updates an existing entry for an app on Google Play
+- `app:delete` - Deletes an existing entry for an app on Google Play
+- `app:publish` - Publishes an existing entry for an app on Google Play
+- `app:unpublish` - Unpublishes an existing entry for an app on Google Play
+- `app:list` - Lists the user's app entries currently on Google Play Dev Console

 #### JSON Manifests